petter-a/ai-ht24-project/README.md

 # Method

 Prediction is carried out using the LSTM (Long Short-Term Memory) neural network model, which is a preferred method for time series forecasting.
 Due to the volatility of the stock market, the model needs to be retrained quite frequently.
-Initially based on a single feature (Closing price) but eventually more features like volume and volatility or other external data that I can find that might strengthen the prognosis.
+Initially based on a single feature (Closing price) but eventually more features like volume and volatility. or other external data that I can find that might strengthen the prognosis.
 An example is the SEK/USD exchange rates (which is available as download through
 [Riksbanken](https://www.riksbank.se/en-gb/statistics/interest-rates-and-exchange-rates/search-interest-rates-and-exchange-rates/)).